Jordan, Scalise locked in tight race to succeed McCarthy

 While both claim to be unifiers, they have to prove it to their colleagues first.

-Jordan spoke to members of the Main Street Caucus on Thursday, according to a source familiar with the discussion.
+Jordan spoke Thursday to members of the Main Street Caucus, according to a source familiar with the discussion.
 The group’s members range from moderates in tough districts to Republicans in deep red ones who bill themselves as “pragmatic” conservatives.

 It indicates that Jordan is seeking to build support from those who face tough races in 2024, who might worry about whether he can cater to their interests and needs, despite his firebrand past.

-But a big issue for Main Street, as the group articulated in a statement on Wednesday, is how to address the one-person “motion to vacate” threshold — the House rule that allows any single member to force a vote on ousting the Speaker, as Rep. Matt Gaetz (R-Fla.) did to McCarthy.
-That runs up against the demands of hardline conservative who pushed McCarthy to adopt a one-person threshold in January as a condition of supporting him for Speaker.
+But a big issue for Main Street, as the group articulated in a statement Wednesday, is how to address the one-person “motion to vacate” threshold — the House rule that allows any single member to force a vote on ousting the Speaker, as Rep. Matt Gaetz (R-Fla.) did to McCarthy.
+That runs up against the demands of hard-line conservatives who pushed McCarthy to adopt a one-person threshold in January as a condition of supporting him for Speaker.

 Jordan has indicated that whatever decision is made on the rule — which would require a House vote to change — it should be decided within the House GOP.